 2, Monday.
 Snowing most of the day, and cold.
 A strong current all day, and made poor progress.
 Encamped on an Island where there was a beaver lodge.

 On large rivers such as the Saskatchewan and the Athabasca, the North American beaver (Castor canadensis) built lodges but not dams.
+The Athabasca River is a long river, and at this point, these men have covered maybe half the distance to Jasper’s House.

 3, Tuesday.
 Clear cold weather.
 Made poor progress in the morning, but got on better afterwards.
 Encamped about a mile above a large open space on the right bank which has been burned long since, and now forms a sort of prairie.
 Encamped on left side.